Alaska foster care and adoption guidelines

 Agency and parent support group contacts

-For information on how to become a foster or adoptive parent in Alaska or to sign up for an orientation class, contact the Heart Gallery adoption orientation.
+For information on how to become a foster or adoptive parent in Alaska or to sign up for an orientation class, contact the Permanency Orientation.
 You can also find information on parent support groups in different regions through the Alaska Center for Resource Families.

 Information for Alaska Native families